IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

 _____Examples_____

-The SamplePacketLiveSource directory in this toolkit contains examples of this operator.
+The SampleNetworkToolkitData project in this toolkit contains examples of this operator.